Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Dice mechanics.md

 - You both roll the same stat (Might, Agility, etc.) and to "win" the opposed roll you must roll at least 1 more than your opponent.
 - If you are making an opposed roll against multiple enemies, you roll only once.

-#### Combined Rolls:
-- Combined rolls are used when the action you are performing does not match exactly with the stats available to you.
-- For example, climbing a wall quickly takes both Might and Agility.
-- To do a combined roll, make a check with both stats then take the average

-#### Types of Common Combined Rolls:
-- Deception - Intuition + Charisma
-- Intimidation - Might + Charisma.
-- Investigation - Intuition + Dexterity.
-- Athletics - Might + Agility.
-- Acrobatics - Agility + Dexterity.
-- Sleight of Hand - Dexterity + Stealth.
-- Persuasion - Intuition + Willpower